jpcrespi/slack-pr-open-notification-action/README.md

 ![make_compact and is_pr_fork](https://raw.githubusercontent.com/jun3453/slack-pr-open-notification-action/images/make_compact_fork.png)

-#### SEND_USER_ID_MENTIONS
-**string (Optional)**
-Throw mentions to a specific user.
-Enter your Slack user ID separated by commas.
-Please google how to find out your user ID.

 #### GITHUB_SLACK_IDS
 **string (Optional)**
-A list of "github,slack" user ids which will be compared to requested reviewers in the PR for slack tagging in the following format "githubuser1=USERIDSLACK1,githubuser2=USERIDSLACK2"
+A list of "github,slack" user ids which will be compared to requested reviewers in the PR for slack tagging in the following format "githubuser1=SLACKUSERID1,githubuser2=SLACKUSERID2"

 #### SEND_GROUP_ID_MENTIONS
 **string (Optional)**